 Before you click out of this article, we’re not here to drone on and on about how the future is data-driven.
 You already knew that, because no one will stop talking about it.

-Here’s the thing- data isn’t inherently valuable.
+Here’s the thing- big data isn’t inherently valuable.
 In fact, it’s worthless without two things: integrity and context.

 This tiresome process is worth it.
 Clean and consolidated property data is a must-have for developing your corporate real estate acquisition and disposition strategy, especially in the post-pandemic environment.
 When you’re working from garbage information, how can you achieve the desired results?

-The first type of context real estate data needs is the historical type.
-Imagine you finally start using your portfolio data to pull together some reports and gauge where you stand.
+The first type of context commercial real estate data needs is the historical type.
+Imagine you finally start using your portfolio data analytics to pull together some reports and gauge where you stand.
 You do this every year for 5 years.
 The longer you track those internal metrics and KPIs that matter to the commercial real estate function at your organization, the more valuable the analytics become.

 Knowing where you are right now is great; knowing how you got there is even better.
 Now you’re able to track not only short-term results, but long-term ones as well.

 The second type of context data needs is the kind that arrives in the presence of other datasets.
 The value of data exponentially increases when it is connected to other datasets.
 When you enrich your real estate portfolio data with information from other organizations and combine with commercial real estate market data, you’ll achieve an optimal mix of external context.

 When you hoard your own company’s real estate datasets, you’re shooting yourself in the foot.
 Why?
 Because comparing your real estate investment with your peers provides for actionable insights that will help guide strategy and planning.